Syed-Shahzaib-Hussain/Task-Adapter-Copy/_docs/microsoft-project.md

 <a name="fields_mapping"></a>Only the selected fields will be exported when saving data into this MS Project file. <a href="#fields_mapping">Link</a>

-* <a name="save_remote_ids"></a> **Id** <a href="#save_remote_ids">Link</a>&nbsp;When you load a Microsoft Project file into Task Adapter and then export tasks into Redmine / Atlassian JIRA / Chiliproject/etc.. , Task Adapter can remember the IDs of the created tasks.
-These "remote IDs" are stored in the Microsoft Project file itself (assuming that the option is&nbsp;<em>selected</em>).
+* <a name="save_remote_ids"></a> **Id** <a href="#save_remote_ids">Link</a> When you load a Microsoft Project file into Task Adapter and then export tasks into Redmine / Atlassian JIRA / Chiliproject/etc.. , Task Adapter can remember the IDs of the created tasks.
+These "remote IDs" are stored in the Microsoft Project file itself (assuming that the option is <em>selected</em>).

-This way you can later edit the project file (using Microsoft&nbsp;Project), load it to Task Adapter again and re-export tasks to the same Redmine/JIRA/..., so that the tasks without "remote IDs" will be&nbsp;**created**&nbsp;and the old ones (which have been previously created in Redmine/jira/...) will be&nbsp;**updated**.
+This way you can later edit the project file (using Microsoft Project), load it to Task Adapter again and re-export tasks to the same Redmine/JIRA/..., so that the tasks without "remote IDs" will be **created** and the old ones (which have been previously created in Redmine/jira/...) will be **updated**.
 This is convenient if you want to export data from the same Microsoft Project file several times and don't want to create duplicate tasks in your Redmine/JIRA/...

 At the same time, it can be confusing if you export data into Redmine/JIRA, then delete the new tasks on the server and try exporting data from the same MSP file again.